Sharp transitions in the spectra of small Frenkel-like excitons for multi-orbital lattice systems: Introduction

-However, many low-dimensional semiconductors that are technologically relevant, host \emph{strongly} bound Frenkel and charge-transfer excitons \cite{Frenkel1931,Davydov1971,Agranovich2009} whose radii are equal or comparable to the lattice constant $a$.
-For example, TR-ARPES on epitaxial C$_{60}$ films on Au(111) has revealed binding energies of 300--1000 meV for excitons that are either on the same C$_{60}$ molecule, or have the electron and hole on neighbor molecules \cite{Latzke2019,Emmerich2020,tully2024,tully2023,greenwood2025}, far exceeding those of inorganic semiconductors.
-These results agree with early work on C$_{60}$ using other optical techniques \cite{Lof1992,Wang1995}.
-Other examples include organic crystals such as pentacene and PTCDA, which also exhibit exciton binding energies on the order of 0.5 eV \cite{Knupfer2003}.
-In monolayer WS$_2$, two-photon spectroscopy has measured an exciton binding energy of $\sim 0.3$ eV, underlining that atomically thin semiconductors host non-hydrogenic excitons \cite{Chernikov2014}.
-For these small excitons, the specific lattice symmetry becomes relevant beyond just the renormalization of the conduction and valence band effective masses \cite{Gunlycke2016}.
-This is because the strong attraction mixes within the exciton wavefunction hole/electron states lying far below/above the top/bottom of the valence/conduction band, and their dispersion is not described well by the continuum approximation.
-Furthermore, especially in organic semiconductors, the conduction and valence bands often have multi-orbital character, leading to distinct spectral fingerprints and momentum-dependent symmetry changes \cite{Iskin2021,Bieniek2022,Bennecke2024} which are completely missed by a continuum approximation.
+However, many low-dimensional semiconductors that are technologically relevant host small, Frenkel and charge-transfer excitons \cite{Frenkel1931,Davydov1971,Agranovich2009} whose radii are equal or comparable to the lattice constant $a$.
+For example, TR-ARPES on epitaxial C$_{60}$ films on Au(111) has revealed binding energies of 300--1000 meV for excitons that are either on the same C$_{60}$ molecule or have the electron and hole on neighboring molecules \cite{Latzke2019,Emmerich2020,tully2024,tully2023,greenwood2025}.
+These results agree with previous work on C$_{60}$ using other optical techniques \cite{Lof1992,Wang1995}. { Other relevant examples include organic crystals such as pentacene and PTCDA \cite{Knupfer2003, Bulovic1996}, and magnetic insulators such as monolayer CrX$_3$ \cite{Wu2022, Smiertka2026, Kang2020, Dirnberger2022}.}

-These considerations show that the convenient, simple estimates provided by the continuum approximation must become quantitatively inaccurate once small excitons are concerned, however it is believed that they remain qualitatively correct.
-In this work, we show that it is very easy to find examples where these simple estimates are {\it qualitatively} wrong, especially for small excitons in multi-orbital models.
-Fortunately, solving such two-particle problems (here, the electron and hole) on an infinite lattice can be done very efficiently, as we demonstrate with a method adapted from studies of few-particle interacting systems, see {\it e.g.} Ref. \onlinecite{MB11}.
-We hope that such methods will be adopted to study realistic lattice models and obtain accurate properties of their small excitons.
+For such small, Frenkel-like excitons, the specific lattice symmetry becomes relevant beyond just the renormalization of the conduction and valence band effective masses \cite{Gunlycke2016}.
+This is because strong electron-hole attraction mixes hole (electron) states from across the entire valence (conduction) bands into the exciton wavefunction, so the details of the entire bands are now relevant.
+Furthermore, especially in organic semiconductors, the conduction and valence bands often have multi-orbital character, leading to spectral fingerprints and momentum-dependent symmetry changes \cite{Iskin2021,Bieniek2022,Bennecke2024}.

+This is why the study of small, Frenkel-like excitons requires (i) a lattice Hamiltonian that includes the relevant details of the valence and conduction bands, as well as a good description of the electron-hole attraction; and (ii) efficient methods to find the eigenenergies and eigenfunctions of eigenstates containing one particle-hole pair for this lattice Hamiltonian.